Activity holidays across Europe are to be relished when we’re travelling with our younger or more energised travelling companions.

-So, if you plan to take your grandchildren on holiday, or want your next escape to be full of different activities – a visit to a warm, sunny destination in Europe should keep everyone entertained.
+If you plan to take your grandchildren on holiday, or want your next escape to be action packed – a visit to a warm, sunny destination in Europe should keep everyone entertained.

 Here’s a selection of some of the best activity holidays in Europe for you to pick and begin your next adventure…